Oil palm in North East India: a review. Part I- Socio-economic and ecological effects of current planting efforts

 Published: 30-10-2024

 Orchidaceae is ecologically sensitive and morphologically diverse angiospermic family of the plant kingdom.
 The present study investigates the diversity and distribution patterns of endemic orchids of Indian Himalayan Region (IHR).
 Total 115 endemic orchid taxa (114 species; 1 variety) were recorded from IHR.
 Endemic orchid richness was found maximum in Arunachal Pradesh (49), followed by Sikkim (26), and Meghalaya (21).
-Bulbophyllum (13) emerged as the most dominant genera followed by Dendrobium (11).
+Bulbophyllum (13) emerged as the most dominant genus followed by Dendrobium (11).
 Along the elevation gradient a monotonic decline was observed towards higher elevation and maximum (56%) endemic orchids were recorded from lower (100-1000 m asl) elevations, however only 5% species were recorded above 3500m asl.
 Total 20 species have been listed under IUCN threat categories viz., Critically Endangered (16), and Endangered (4).
-Overall, the population trend of threatened orchids is decreasing and recorded stable for only one species.
+Overall, the population of threatened orchids is decreasing and recorded stable for only one species.
 Shifting agriculture, unscientific collection, cutting of host trees and road construction/widening are among the major threats recorded for Himalayan orchids.
 The study recommends in-situ and ex-situ conservation of these species along with intensive field explorations to identify more habitats/populations of endemic orchids across IHR.

 Ethnomedicinal plants diversity and healing traditions in the forest fringe villages of Pali, Umaria District, Madhya Pradesh, India